Isaac-Franklin/BulkSave/README.md

 Please Visit https://bulksaveapp.up.railway.app/

 # Languages used
 On the frontend, I used Vanilla JS, HTML AND CSS, and on the backend, I used Django(Python).
-I chose to use Django because of how easily is makes documentation and collection of data to be.
+I chose to use Django because of how easily is makes collection, documentation and management of data to be done seamlessly.